Research

 Picture of Right Belief and True Belief

-In Right Belief and True Belief (Oxford University Press, Oct.
+In my book Right Belief and True Belief (Oxford University Press, Oct.
 2023), I argue that we should conceive of the central epistemic question as the question of what we should believe.
 I then argue that we can approach that question in a way that mirrors how normative ethicists approach the question of what we should do.
 The first chapter is devoted to the methodology, but most of the book is dedicated to defending a truth-loving consequentialist answer to the question of what we should believe.
 The central claim of the truth-loving epistemic consequentialist is that what we should believe (and what credences we should have) can be understood in a simple consequentialist way in terms of what conduces to us having the most accurate picture of the world.
 The view can straight-forwardly vindicate the popular intuition that epistemic norms are about getting true belief and avoiding false belief, and it coheres well with how scientists, engineers, statisticians, etc. (i.e. those who are particularly rigorous in regulating their own beliefs) think about what we should believe.
 Many authors have flirted with truth-based consequentialist approaches to epistemic norms before, but most of those have abandoned the approach in response to a number of persuasive objections, most famously including trade-off and counting-blades-of-grass objections.
 In Right Belief and True Belief, I defend the simple truth-based consequentialist account of epistemic norms from these objections and argue that the truth-loving epistemic consequentialist picture can undergird a broader truth-centric approach to epistemology.
 Some parts of the book build off previous work (such as my 2018 “How to be an Epistemic Consequentialist” in Philosophical Quarterly and my 2018 “Permissible Epistemic Trade-offs” in The Australasian Journal of Philosophy), but the vast majority of the book is new.

 Selected Related Publications:

-Diversity, Polarization, and Social Networks
+Social Philosophy: Diversity, Polarization, and Social Networks

 Selected Related Papers: